 Division for Education and Culture Statistics

-Important users of the church statistics is the Ministry of Culture (KUD), Church of Norway National Council, dioceses, the joint parish councils, other ecclesiastical organisations related to Dnk, as well as for researchers and media.
-This statistics is also relevant in connection to other statistics in SSB.
-For instance, membership in Religious and life stance communities outside the Church of Norway, Church accounts statistics and Register-based Employment Statistics for the Church of Norway.
+Important users of the church statistics is the Ministry of Culture, Church of Norway National Council, other organisations related to the Church of Norway, as well as for researchers and media.

 Church statistics are also relevant in connection with other statistics in Statistics Norway.
-Such as the statistics for Religious and life stance communities, Church account statistics for the joint parish councils and the Employment statistics.
+Such as the statistics for Religious communities and life stance communities, Church account statistics for the joint parish councils and the Employment statistics.

 This statistics includes all geographical parishes in the Church of Norway, not included Svalbard.
 The statistics do not include church affairs aboard or at institutions as hosptital and prisons, the church for the deaf, army chaplains and others having their own registers.
 Every parochial church council in cooperation with the vicar is responsible for reporting the data.
 The reporting unit is the parishes.
 The annual statistics include information on the number of baptisms, confirmations, enrolments and resignations of Church membership, number of services, congregation numbers, communicant numbers, collection takings, activities for children and teenagers, diaconal and ecumenical work in the parishes, cultural work etc. The main point of the statistics is the activity that the vicars, the parochial church council and the employed are responsible to.